jinzhijiang/countly-sdk-flutter-bridge/example/integration_test/server_tests/notes.md

 - Validate that queue have 2 requests and first one is orientation, second one is end session request

 ## BM_201B_backoffDelay_requests
-Respond from the mock server with a timeout which will trigger backoff mechanism and request are younger then 12 hours but there are requests greater then %10 of max request queue
+Respond from the mock server with a timeout which will trigger backoff mechanism and request are younger than 12 hours but there are requests greater then %10 of max request queue

 Config: